 Required Veterinary Care:

 **All vaccinations and tests must be clinically documented.
-Vaccines must be current within 60 days.
-Test results must be no older than 90 days.**
+Vaccines must be current within 6 months.**

 - DHPP / DHLPP vaccine

 - Bordatella vaccine

 - Heartworm Test negative result within 30 days